mercury temple puy du dome

-Roaming the picturesque Cottentin Peninsula: A 5 days campervan road trip in Normandy, France
+Roaming the picturesque Cotentin Peninsula: A 5 days campervan road trip in Normandy, France

 The Cottentin peninsula with its rough but beautiful northern landscape is yet another (and maybe less crowded) great travel destination in France.
 Its coastal road offers breathtaking panoramic views and lots of amazing campervan spots.